iancze/MPoL/docs/index.rst

 Million Points of Light (MPoL)
 ==============================

 MPoL is a Python framework for Regularized Maximum Likelihood (RML) imaging.
-It is built on top of PyTorch, which provides state of the art auto-differentiation capabilities and optimizers.

 You can find the source code on `github <https://github.com/iancze/MPoL>`_.
+To get started, check out the introduction to RML.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   introduction.rst
+   layers.rst
    installation.rst
    usage.rst
    api.rst